autonome/peek/README.md

 - [x] way to tell feature to open default ui (if there is one)
 - [x] way tell feature to open its settings ui (if there is one)

+Install/load/address features
+- [ ] app protocol? webextension? pwa? wtf?
+- [ ] pull from manifest (load/install via manifest with special key?)
+- [ ] manifests for feature metadata
+- [ ] feature urls? eg peek://settings(/index.html)
+- [ ] feature metadata in manifest
+- [ ] move feature bg pages to iframes in core bg page?

 Feature un/install and reloads
 - [x] feature unload/reload - init/uninit whole feature and window
+- [ ] all api calls have feature id accessible by preload (via manifest?)
 - [ ] unreg shortcuts on unload
+    - confirm sucessful reg
-    - send pubsub msgs on shortcut reg/unreg
-    - with feature id
+    - send pubsub msgs on shortcut reg/unreg with feature id
     - in core/bg, listen for regs and map to feature
     - then on feature uninstall, unreg
 - [ ] close other windows, not just background (track all feature wins? hierarchy? window manager?)